reverendlovejoy43782/icp-hackathon-24-2/README.md

 Let's imagine some use cases:

 **User owns square nft:**
 When you are the first user (authenticated with Internet Identity) to log in to a specific square, the NFT of this square becomes yours.
 While a square NFT does not give you control over its governance or funds, you will participate in a share of its donation income when the square’s health is good (e.g., good air quality index, low crime rate) and donations exceed a threshold.
 Holding a square NFT is not only an honor but also truly unique, as each square exists only once on the world’s surface.
 It also carries a mission to positively influence the square’s health and donation flow.
+If the square’s health and donation flow remain low for a certain period, ownership of the NFT is transferred back to the application for someone else to claim.

 **Users contribute to squares:**
 Users can contribute to a square by donating to its addresses or adding information about the square.
 For example, in an area that experiences a heavy rainy season each year, causing basements to flood, a user can log this information.
 If enough other users in the area corroborate this information, the contributing user is rewarded with a share of the square’s funds.
 Additionally, the users who corroborate the information also receive rewards.